dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 ## Install Entity Framework Core tools in the migrations startup project

-To enable the EF Core migration commands in the Package Manager Console (PMC), install the EF Core tools package.
+To enable the EF Core migration commands in the Package Manager Console (PMC), install the EF Core tools package in the console application.

 * **Tools > NuGet Package Manager > Package Manager Console**